asefahmed500/culture-crm/README.md

 ### 🧠 AI/ML POWERHOUSE FEATURES

--   [x] **Multi-Modal Cultural Analysis Engine**: **Done.** The system successfully processes raw customer data, enriches it with the Qloo API, and uses an LLM to generate a detailed "Cultural DNA" profile, effectively simulating a multi-modal analysis.
+-   [x] **Multi-Modal Cultural Analysis Engine**: **Done.** The system successfully processes raw customer data, enriches it with a Gemini LLM to generate a detailed "Cultural DNA" profile, effectively simulating a multi-modal analysis.
 This is visible on the **Customers** page.
 -   [x] **Dynamic Cultural Evolution Tracking**: **Done.** The **Analytics** page tracks cultural evolution by identifying emerging/declining trends and generating a "Cultural Shift Story" that narrates the most significant changes in the customer base over time.
 -   [x] **Cultural Influence Network Analysis**: **Conceptually Done.** While not a literal network graph, the platform identifies influential trends and segments, providing the strategic insights needed to understand how cultural preferences spread.